Correcting Attrition Bias using Changes-in-Changes: Attrition Corrections via Changes-in-Changes

 \section{Attrition Corrections via Changes-in-Changes}

-\subsection{The model and parameters of interest}
+\subsection{The Model and Parameters of Interest}

 Let $Y_t$ and $D_t$ denote the observed outcome and treatment status in period $t$.
 The treatment path is denoted by $D=(D_0,D_1)$.
 To simplify notation, we denote the group membership by $G$, where $G=1$ for the treatment group which receives the treatment path $D=(0,1)$, and $G=0$ for the control group which receives the treatment path $D=(0,0)$, noting that $G=D_1$.
-We consider the following model.
+We consider the following setting:

-where the outcome variable in the baseline period ($t=0$) is always observed, whereas the outcome variable in the follow-up period ($t=1$) is observed only if $R=1$.
-Specifically, $R$ is an indicator for response in the follow-up period.
+$Y_{0}(0)$ denotes the untreated potential outcome in the baseline period ($t=0$) and $Y_1(d)$ denotes the potential outcome for $d=0,1$ for the follow-up period ($t=1$).
+The outcome variable in the baseline period ($t=0$) is always observed, whereas the outcome variable in the follow-up period ($t=1$) is observed only if $R=1$. $R$ specifically denotes response in the follow-up period with $R(d)$ denoting the potential response given treatment status $d=0,1$.
 We assume there are no response issues in the baseline period $(t=0)$.

-The variable $U_{t}$ denotes the unobserved heterogeneity in the outcome, while $R(1)$ and $R(0)$ are the potential responses when the individual is treated or untreated, respectively.
-As a result, there are four response-types: